-- i.
-A defined benefit schemes which is unfunded and is administered by the Department of Public Expenditure and Reform, or - ii.
-The Single Public Service Pension Scheme which commenced with effect from 1 January 2013.
+- A defined benefit scheme which is unfunded and is administered by the Department of Public Expenditure and Reform, or - ii.
+The Single Public Service Pension Scheme which commenced with effect from 1st January 2013.
 All new members of staff joining the organisation on or after that date are members of this scheme.

-Under the Planning and Development Act all officers of the OPR are Civil Servants, accordingly no charge arises in these Financial Statements for any liabilities which may arise in respect of their retirement benefits.
+Under the Act all officers of the OPR are Civil Servants, accordingly no charge arises in these Financial Statements for any liabilities which may arise in respect of their retirement benefits.

-i) Operating Leases
+j) Operating Leases